-After escaping the initial imprisonment of the Count, the children go to live with their naturalist uncle, Uncle Monty (played by John Cleese), with an overt reference to Monty Python thrown in.
-Further, the children even befriend a python which helps them foil the count once more, although the count succeeds in killing Uncle Monty by a fire, just as the children’s parents supposedly died, but not before Uncle Monty informs them they are “special children,” hinting that their parent’s ‘spyglass’ is the same as his, as Klaus notices.
+After escaping the initial imprisonment of the Count, the children go to live with their naturalist uncle, Uncle Monty (played by Billy Connelly) and befriend a python which helps them foil the count once more, although the count succeeds in killing Uncle Monty by a fire, just as the children’s parents supposedly died, but not before Uncle Monty informs them they are “special children,” hinting that their parent’s ‘spyglass’ is the same as his, as Klaus notices.
 Klaus begins to suspect that his parents were part of some secret society that had ‘spyglasses’ and had some connection to the eye.
 It is also significant that their parents are never visible in the film – they are part of the invisible government, you see.

 Foiled once again, the Count resorts to a faked marriage, wherein he enlists an actual judge to play the part of a judge conducting a wedding ceremony in a terrible play he has written.
 The entire town attends, and the count as the ‘architect’ of the entire scenario thus utilizes the law as a tool for tyranny.
 In fact, in the prior scene at Lachrymose Lake, when the children ran into the Count in captain’s guise, the captain hints at his identity, when he remarks, ”Jumping Jehovah!”
 Jehovah, of course, is the God of the Bible.
 The Count’s goal is marriage to Violet, that he might enslave her and take the inheritance, just as God is seen as the Beloved of Israel or the Church.
 But the wedding scene becomes key in my gnostic reading, since it is there we see Rosicrucian and alchemical symbolism.
 The alchemical hermaphrodite appears with Violet as she is escorted to the Count in the play/wedding.
 This immediately brings to mind the so-called Chemical Wedding of Christian Rosencranz, which is the key document for early Rosicrucianism and the rise of Masonic gnosticism in Europe.
 For gnostic par excellance, Carl Jung, the meaning of the chemical wedding and the union symbolized by the hermaphrodite is the birth of the new golden age.
 In other words, the rise of man, science, gnosis and “freedom,” and the end of the old patriarchy, law, tradition and authority.